PandasThumb/pandasthumb.github.io/_posts/2019/2019-06-28-finalists-xi.md

 -----

-Cactus Island, by **Al Denelsbeck**.
+Unidentified dragonfly molting, by **Al Denelsbeck**.
 <figure>
 <img src="/uploads/2019/Denelsbeck.Unidentified_dragonfly_molting.JPG" alt="Dragonfly molting"/>
 <figcaption>
-<a href="https://en.wikipedia.org/wiki/Dragonfly">Dragonfly</a> molting."
+<a href="https://en.wikipedia.org/wiki/Dragonfly">Dragonfly</a> molting.
 The photographer writes, "Caught a dragonfly immediately after molting into final instar, still perched on its recently-vacated exoskeleton - there's something disconcerting with seeing how much an arthropod enlarges beyond its former body.
 I'm leaning towards this being a blue dasher, <i>Pachydiplax longipennis</i>, because that's the most common around here, but without coloration I couldn't confirm.
 The lack of coloration - in fact the near-total lack of pigmentation to the new exoskeleton - was the bit that drew my attention the most, because the wing muscles are plainly visible within."</figcaption>
 </figure>

 -----